talaabdel/personalfinancetracker/README.md

 # 💰 Personal Finance Tracker

-A web application designed to help users **track and manage their personal finances** easily.
-Monitor income, expenses, and savings in one place to make informed financial decisions.
+This web application is designed to help users **track and manage their personal finances** easily.
+You can easily monitor your expenses in one place to make better and more informed financial decisions.

 ---